factorhouse/kpow-streams-agent/README.md

 * Capture metadata about each registered Kafka Streams application.
 * Produce snapshots to the kpow internal `__oprtr_snapshot_state` topic.

-The StreamsRegistry **does not talk directly to kPow**. kPow interprets data on the snapshot topic to create the Streams UI.
+The StreamsRegistry **does not talk directly to kPow**. kPow reads streams data from the snapshot topic.

 The StreamsRegistry captures metadata about your Kafka Streams application and produces snapshots to the `__oprtr_snapshot_state` topic once every minute.